The Euclidean Space is Evil: Hyperbolic Attribute Editing for Few-shot Image Generation: Experiment

 \textbf{Qualitative Evaluation.} We qualitatively compare our method with MatchingGAN~\cite{Hong20Match}, LoFGAN~\cite{Gu21}, DeltaGAN~\cite{Hong22Delta} and AGE~\cite{Ding22}.
 As shown in \cref{fig:Comparison}, HAE can generate images with diversity and fine-grained details.
-More importantly, the newly generated images have more semantic diversity compared with others.
+More importantly, the newly generated images have more semantic diversity than others.
 For instance, the shadow and skin color of the generated faces change with the light condition, and this effect looks more natural.
+We further conduct a user study by randomly selecting 60 (20 from each dataset) images with generated variants using AGE and HAE.
+50 users from different backgrounds are asked to rate the results only based on diversity and quality external information.
+This is achieved by randomly shuffling the order of images pairwisely and inside any pair.
+HAE won by a ratio of $58.1\%$ $(1743/3000)$ over AGE (more details in supplementary).

 \textbf{Transferability.} If we move latent codes at category-irrelevant levels, the target perturbation is transferable across all categories.
 We edit the images from three categories with the same editing direction, the output images are shown in \cref{fig:Transferability}.
 It demonstrates that HAE achieves a highly controllable and interpretable editing process.